-- (4) monitor, maintain and improve habitats for other wildlife species such as waterfowl, raptors and other birds, and mammals - (5) monitor and maintain educational procedures to improve human appreciation toward wildlife habitats, preservation philosophy of Red Hawk, and minimize disturbance to wildlife

-A. Wildlife Habitats: Deer, moose and elk

-1. OBJECTIVE #1 Provide and secure migratory corridors for seasonal (Fall and Spring) movements and maintain these corridors.

-- (1) Deer, moose and elk may move through Red Hawk in the late fall and early spring in migratory movements from higher to lower elevations and vice versa.
+- (4) monitor, maintain and improve habitats for other wildlife species such as waterfowl, raptors and other birds, and mammals - (5) monitor and maintain educational procedures to improve human appreciation toward wildlife habitats, preservation philosophy of Red Hawk, and minimize disturbance to wildlife - A. Wildlife Habitats: Deer, moose and elk - 1.
+OBJECTIVE #1 Provide and secure migratory corridors for seasonal (Fall and Spring) movements and maintain these corridors. - a.
+Planned Actions - (1) Deer, moose and elk may move through Red Hawk in the late fall and early spring in migratory movements from higher to lower elevations and vice versa.
 The pattern of movements depends on the climatic and vegetation conditions at the time of migration: ample food and snow-free weather make these movements gradual and intermittent (for grazing), while harsh weather conditions and lack of palatable forage may cause purposeful and rapid direct movement. - (2) In order to secure and maintain these migratory pathway corridors, the actions needed are as follows: - (a) Eliminate fences that are not needed and that do not meet wildlife sensitivity standards along migratory routes. - (b) Locate development activity envelopes outside of identified wildlife corridors. - 2.
-OBJECTIVE #2 Provide and maintain spring ranges for migrating and resident wildlife.

-(1) The spring ranges serve two groups: the migratory group which uses the ranges on a transitional basis, and a resident group which uses the ranges on a permanent basis.
+OBJECTIVE #2 Provide and maintain spring ranges for migrating and resident wildlife. - a.
+Planned Actions group which uses the ranges on a permanent basis.
 Habitat improvements are planned to insure ample food, water and cover, especially for the calving and fawning period.

+(1) The spring ranges serve two groups: the migratory group which uses the ranges on a transitional basis, and a resident
-- (2) The improvements of the spring ranges are intended to offset the reduced habitat capacity caused by deteriorated forage conditions and impact of human activities within Red Hawk.
-In order to secure and maintain the spring ranges, the following actions are planned: - (a) Improve the spring range in terms of feed and cover by mechanical and/or hand clearcutting and fertilization as needed.
-Decisions concerning foliage height diversity as well as "edge" effect and proportions of unmanipulated shrub cover to various stages of manipulated habitat will be developed with the aid of the Utah Division of Wildlife Resources ("DWR") on site at a later date. - (b) If deemed appropriate, improve and create natural mineral salt-lick stations during the spring, starting at snow melt.

-- i) migration routes.

-- ii) socialization areas.

-- (c) Improve water supplies to enhance water availability to elk and deer.
+- The improvements of the spring ranges are intended to (2) offset the reduced habitat capacity caused by deteriorated forage conditions and impact of human activities within Red Hawk.
+In order to secure and maintain the spring ranges, the following actions are planned: - Improve the spring range in terms of feed and cover by mechanical and/or hand clearcutting and fertilization as needed.
+Decisions concerning foliage height diversity as well as "edge" effect and proportions of unmanipulated shrub cover to various stages of manipulated habitat will be developed with the aid of the Utah Division of Wildlife Resources ("DWR") on site at a later date. - If deemed appropriate, improve and create natural mineral salt-lick stations during the spring, starting at snow melt. - migration routes. ii) socialization areas. - Improve water supplies to enhance water availability to elk and deer. - i) groundwork. (a)

-- i) groundwork. - ii) build new ponds. - (d) Locate development activity outside critical ranges. - i) monitor deer, moose and elk migration movements.

-Secure and maintain fall reproduction areas for residential wildlife species and secure minimal disturbance for maximal reproductive success.
+- ii) build new ponds. - (d) Locate development activity outside critical ranges. - monitor deer, moose and elk migration i) movements. - monitor deer, moose and elk socialization areas. - Secure and maintain fall reproduction areas for OBJECTIVE#3 residential wildlife species and secure minimal disturbance for maximal reproductive success. - Planned Actions:

-a.
-Planned Actions:

-(1) Identify social grouping areas for elk, moose and deer
+Identify social grouping areas for elk, moose and deer (1)

 within Red Hawk for intraspecific behavioral activities.

 These areas should meet all criteria for successful rutting and breeding activities: water (and salt-lick stations, if appropriate) in the immediate vicinity, excellent escape places (aspen trees) and expansive open spaces for these behaviors.

-(2) Successful reproduction occurs when animals are least stressed by disturbance.
-In order to secure these, the following measures are to be taken:

-(a) Maintain access to water (and salt-lick stations, if appropriate) during the reproduction period.

-i) Maintain access to ponds and other water catchment areas close to reproduction areas. ii) Provide supplemental water source to catchment areas as required during reproduction calving and fawning periods (approximately May 15 to July 15).

-(b) Locate development activity envelopes outside of reproduction areas.

-i) Monitor reproduction activities.ii) Create additional vegetative buffer zones.
+- (2) Successful reproduction occurs when animals are least stressed by disturbance.
+In order to secure these, the following measures are to be taken: - (a) Maintain access to water (and salt-lick stations, if appropriate) during the reproduction period. - Maintain access to ponds and other water catchment areas close to reproduction areas.
+Provide supplemental water source to catchment areas as required during reproduction calving and fawning periods (approximately May 15 to July 15). - (b) Locate development activity envelopes outside of reproduction areas. - i) Monitor reproduction activities.ii) Create additional vegetative buffer zones.

-4. OBJECTIVE #4 Secure and maintain calving and fawning areas to maximize newborn survival.
+OBJECTIVE #4 Secure and maintain calving and fawning areas to maximize newborn survival.